Last updated on October 10th, 2020 at 06:00 pm

 Coming back to the Tychonic model; established by a danish astronomer Tycho Brahe; is one of the obsolete cosmological theories of the universe hypothesizes that the earth is the center of the universe.
 On the other hand, the sun, moon, and all the stars revolve around the earth; And the other planets within our solar system revolve around the sun.

 In other words, the Tychonic system basically combined the mathematical benefits or modern concepts of the Copernican system (heliocentrism) with the philosophical benefits of the Aristotelean-Ptolemaic system (Geocentrism).
-That’s why Brahe model of the universe is also referred to as the geo-helio centric model i.e providing a conceptual bridge between geocentrism and heliocentrism.
+That’s why Brahe model of the universe is also referred to as the geo-helio centric model.
+Meaning it provided a conceptual bridge between geocentrism and heliocentrism.

 Because in the view of Tycho Brahe himself, he neither violated the laws of physics (mathematical view) nor the sacred scriptures (philosophical view).
 If you want to gain more insight into the Tychonic system, you can view this article.
-In fact, almost a century before the Brahe model of the universe, an Indian astronomer Nilakantha Somayaji proposed the similar geo-helio centric model of the universe in which all the planets (Mercury, Venus, Mars, Jupiter, and Saturn) revolves around the sun except the immobile earth.
+In fact, almost a century before the Brahe model of the universe, an Indian astronomer Nilakantha Somayaji proposed the similar geo-helio centric model of the universe.
+In Nilakantha Cosmological theory, all the planets (Mercury, Venus, Mars, Jupiter, and Saturn) revolves around the sun except the immobile earth.

 After the death of Tycho Brahe, his assistant Johannes Kepler used his observation and fused it with the Copernican Model; and derived his Kepler’s Law Of Planetary Motion.